PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 12/30/2017 1:00 pm - 5:00 pm

 ## Place
-Portland State University (FAB 10, from entry at SW Harrison, not from 4th Ave entry.)
+Portland State University (from entry at SW Harrison, not from 4th Ave entry, see map at end of the page.)

 1900 SW 4th Ave., Portland, Oregon 97201